hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 MPI
   In computing, MPI stands for *Message Passing Interface*, which is a portable message passing standard.
 MPI is implemented in many open-source C, C++, and Fortran applications to enable parallel computing.

+Navier-Stokes Equation
+  The general form of the Navier-Stokes Equation describes the motion of a Newtonian fluid {cite:p}`batchelor_2000_chpt3`.
+The equation simplifies with the assumption of incompressible fluids and further reduces to the *Euler equation* when viscous effects are negligible, which in generally the case in far distance from the boundaries {cite:p}`kundu_fluid_2008`.
+A theoritical, exact solution of the Navier-Stokes equation would yield a perfect description of many natural processes.
+However, the underlying system equations involves more unknown parameters than equations.
+For this reason, rigorous simplifications and numerical approximations with considerably larger computational effort than for an analytical solution are necessary for the solution of the Navier-Stokes Equation.
+Simplification hypotheses are, for example, a hydrostatic pressure distribution (leading to the shallow water equations) or the assumption that a fluid is incompressible.

 Operating System
   An Operating System (OS) manages the hardware of a computer, software (resources), and services for any program you want to install.